 When an emergency exists, the Originating Department shall contact the Purchasing Division and provide adequate justification for making an emergency procurement.
-Any emergency procurement exceeding the \$25,000 award authority of the Purchasing Manager shall require the approval of the County Administrator or the Board, along with a written account of the emergency circumstances from the Director of the Originating Department.
+Any emergency procurement exceeding the \$35,000 award authority of the Purchasing Manager shall require the approval of the County Administrator or the Board, along with a written account of the emergency circumstances from the Director of the Originating Department.

 The Originating Department shall provide a written request to purchasing@ircgov.com including the justification for the emergency, proposed vendor, estimated dollar amount of the procurement and funding account to facilitate the entry of the requisition and assignment of the emergency purchase order number.
 A formal quote is not required.
 If an emergency is confirmed, the Purchasing Division shall enter a requisition in MUNIS and assign an emergency purchase order number.
-The Originating Department shall provide a written request including the justification for the emergency, proposed vendor, estimated dollar amount of the procurement and funding account to facilitate the entry of the requisition and assignment of the emergency purchase order number.

-The Originating Department shall make the purchase of the necessary commodities or services and may be required to update the emergency requisition to reflect the actual description and cost of the commodities or services.
+The Originating Department shall provide the vendor with the PO number, make the purchase of the necessary commodities or services, and may be required to update the emergency requisition to reflect the actual description and cost of the commodities or services.

 The Purchasing Division shall issue a "confirming" purchase order to cover the purchase after receipt of the approved requisition.
-The Purchasing Manager will forward emergency purchase requests exceeding \$25,000 to the County Administrator for his approval.
-Approved requests exceeding \$50,000 will be presented to the Board of County Commissioners for ratification.
+The Purchasing Manager will forward emergency purchase requests exceeding \$35,000 to the County Administrator for his approval.
+Approved requests exceeding \$75,000 will be presented to the Board of County Commissioners for ratification.

 After Normal Working Hours.
 The Department Director shall exercise his or her judgment as to the justification for making an emergency procurement.
 If justified, the Department shall make the written emergency purchase request to the Purchasing Division, which shall prepare a requisition and assign a purchase order number.
-The Originating Department shall prepare an emergency memorandum and deliver itsubmit the written emergency purchase order request to the Purchasing Division on the next working day.
+The Originating Department shall submit the written emergency purchase order request to the Purchasing Division on the next working day.